 - If the IT Commissioner is not satisfied with the explanation, the case can be referred by him to the Approving Panel.

-- The Panel examines the case and then gives his directions which are applicable to the taxpayer and the tax authorities.
+- The Panel examines the case and then gives his directions which apply to the taxpayer and the tax authorities.

 - Then, the Assessing Officer makes an order to the taxpayer.